namelessceiling/Cooking-Unit-Converter/Privacy Policy.md

-## Cooking Unit Converter Privacy Policy
+## Privacy Policy

-This app doesn't collect any data or do any tracking.
+The app doesn't collect any data or do any tracking.
 It also doesn't have access to the internet.